Josian2004/s3-portfolio/Individual/README.md

 ## Technology Stack
 ### Front-end Stack
 #### Web-based Application
-For the front-end web-based application I used Vue.js as my JavaScript framework, I chose Vue because of its component system, which makes the code more easily readable and gives me the option to easily reuse components in other parts of my web-app without the need to rewrite it.
+For the front-end web-based application I used Vue.js as my JavaScript framework, I chose Vue because of its component system, which makes the code more easily readable and gives me the option to easily reuse components in other parts of my web app without the need to rewrite it.
 It’s also a lightweight framework which makes my app a lot more responsive and faster.
-Lastly, I have some very entry level experience with Vue which isn’t enough to build a full web-application, so I want to widen my Vue knowledge so that in the future I’m able to create a full Vue web-app.
+Lastly, I have some very entry-level experience with Vue which isn’t enough to build a full web application, so I want to widen my Vue knowledge so that in the future I’m able to create a full Vue web app.
 For styling I use CSS and Bootstrap, this is a styling library which makes it very easy and fast to create a good-looking webpage.
-Furthermore, I use a npm-package called Axios.
-This package gives me the ability to easily create HTTP-requests to my back-end API.
+Furthermore, I use an npm package called Axios.
+This package gives me the ability to easily create HTTP requests to my back-end API.

 #### Desktop Application
-Secondly, I want to create a desktop application, this application will be build using Unity Engine.
+Secondly, I want to create a desktop application, this application will be built using Unity Engine.
 To develop in Unity, you need to use C# so that’s what I will be using.
 I will be able to use Unity to create a 3D interface for my live train and station tracker.
 Unity has a big asset store, here you can download (sometimes freely) models to use in your 3D environment.

 ### Back-end Stack
 #### Logic
-The back-end consists of multiple microservices, each microservice contains two or three of these components:
+The back end consists of multiple microservices, each microservice contains two or three of these components:
 -	Controller: Responsible for listening and responding to incoming requests.
 -	Service: This is where all the logic for the specific microservice is.
--	Data Access Object (DAO): Responsible for communicating with the database and external API’s.
+-	Data Access Object (DAO): Responsible for communicating with the database and external APIs.
 The microservices are built with the SpringBoot framework and thus are written in Java.
-The reason I chose Java is, because I’ve used C# last semester and I want to learn a different language.
+The reason I chose Java is that I’ve used C# last semester and I want to learn a different language.
 I chose SpringBoot because it is one of the biggest and most popular Java frameworks so there is a lot of documentation available.
 It also has Dependency Injection which makes it very easy to create loosely coupled modules.

-The back-end is made of microservices, I chose these because:
+The back end is made of microservices, I chose these because:
 1. Improved scalability: It’s very easy to up or downgrade specific services or add a new service with a new feature without the need to dive deep into the code to change something.
 I can easily remove a service and the rest of the application should just continue to work.
 2. Future-proofed: If a technology updates, I can easily replace a whole microservice with something better without the need to change code in other parts of my application which makes it very easy to maintain the application and keep updating it with the latest technologies and innovations.
-3. Teamwork: This isn’t relevant for my individual project, but it is for the proftaak.
-With microservices you can easily split up the work between different team members without interfering with each other code.
+3. Teamwork: This isn’t relevant to my individual project, but it is for the proftaak.
+With microservices, you can easily split up the work between different team members without interfering with each other code.
 So, no more annoying code merging problems.

 #### External API
-I’m using an external API to get real-world data; I’ve chosen for the NS-API.
+I’m using an external API to get real-world data; I’ve chosen the NS-API.
 The API gives me access to a lot of NS data, e.g.:
--	All the stations where NS or a Dutch regional train company operates with some information like number of tracks and coordinates.
+-	All the stations where NS or a Dutch regional train company operates with some information like the number of tracks and coordinates.
 -	All the departures and arrivals from and to a specific station.
 -	Information about a specific train like how long the train is, what route it is driving and live coordinates.